You know, folks, maybe this Miss USA business is so whatever it is to me, because in the 70s, in the 70s when I lived in Pittsburgh,

 He said, Mom, if Greenland goes, we'll all be underwater.

-If Greenland goes, look, look, I know this is happening all over the place.
+Look, look, I know this is happening all over the place.

-Oh a young mother told me the other day that her kid came home from school and was watching Al Gore do this whole routine on Oprah.
+A young mother told me the other day that her kid came home from school and was watching Al Gore do this whole routine on Oprah.

-And uh daughter's what, fifteen years old?
+And the daughter's, what, 15 years old?

-Mom, mom, it's gonna be horrible.
+Mom, Mom, it's going to be horrible.

-New York is gonna be underwater.
+New York is going to be underwater.

-There isn't gonna be any more Greenland.
+There isn't going to be any more Greenland.

-What what uh what what did you tell your son?
+What did you tell your son?

 Right.

-Okay, so I also showed him the crazy picture of Al on your webpage.
+I also showed him the crazy picture of Al on your webpage.

-Now here's the here's the question for you.
+Now, here's the question for you.

-Do you think he was uh more impressionable or uh more he was he was he was do you think he was more affected by the movie of Al Gore in his classroom or by what you said attempting to counter it?
+Do you think he was more impressionable or more he was he was he was do you think he was more affected by the movie of Al Gore in his classroom or by what you said attempting to counter it?

-See, it's an important question because pictures he saw Greenland melt.
+See, it's an important question because pictures, he saw Greenland melt.

-Al Gore's got this slide show that portrays all this destruction.
+Al Gore's got this slideshow that portrays all this destruction.

-It's not just Al Gore standing up there lecturing if it's doing that, people fall asleep, even in tenth grade or fifth grade.
+If he's doing that, people fall asleep, even in 10th grade or 5th grade.

 He's got all these pictures.